bratlienwork/qTestGitHubActions/README.md

 # qTestGitHubActions
-Sample github action that builds and runs junit tests than calls pulse to upload those results to qTest.
+Sample github action that builds and runs junit tests creates a testcycle in a qTest project than calls pulse to upload those results to qTest.